THE TOUCH OF A FATHER’S HAND

 I was blessed with an earthly father who loved me.
 That made it easier to think of God as a Father.

-This post is in memory of my father, who died before his 66th birthday.
-But it is also about my heavenly Father, who loves and cares for me.
+This post is about my father, who died before his 66th birthday, but it is also about my heavenly Father, who loves and cares for me.

 You have encircled me; you have placed your hand on me.